adetaylor/browser-learning/docs/exercise3a.md

 (`tcpdump` means `TCP` dump. `TCP` is the ["transmission control protocol", which is an agreement about how computers can communicate over the internet.](https://en.wikipedia.org/wiki/Transmission_Control_Protocol))

+## Getting started

+Make an HTML page within `src/server/pages/crush.html` with your secret crush, in HTML.

 ## Running `tcpdump`

 The computer you're using probably has several **interfaces**.
 That is, ways